AcademicCat16/fairfield-marketing-games/Custom Games/Find the Egg/README.md

 ## 🖥️ How to Run

+1. Place all files in the same folder
-1. Open `index.html` in any modern browser
+2. Open `index.html` in any modern browser
-2. No installation, no dependencies, no internet required
+3. No installation or internet connection required

 ---

 ## 🛠️ Tech Stack

-- **HTML** — battle layout, HP bars, action buttons, combat log
-- **Inline CSS** — dark RPG theme, HP bar transitions, hit flash animation
+- **HTML/CSS** — hat and egg shapes drawn entirely with CSS (no images)
+- **CSS transitions** — smooth left-position sliding for hat movement
-- **Vanilla JavaScript** — turn system, damage calculation, cooldown tracking, win/lose detection
+- **Vanilla JavaScript** — shuffle logic, position tracking, win/lose detection

 ---

 ## 💡 Tips

-- **Guard** is most effective when your HP is low — halving Draxis's 8 attack can save you
-- Use **Power Strike** early to get ahead on HP, then manage cooldowns
-- **Slash** every turn when specials are on cooldown — never skip your turn
-- Draxis has more HP but lower defense — consistent damage beats trading hits
+- Focus on one hat the whole time rather than trying to follow the egg directly
+- The shuffle speed is fixed — it doesn't get faster, so every round is equally fair
+- If you miss the egg reveal, just start a new game

 ---

-*Strike hard.
-Guard smart.
-Defeat the Wickedblade. ⚔️*
+*Eyes on the hat.
+Don't blink. 🥚🎩*